Printable protractor practice worksheet setup

 - Choose how many columns and rows should appear on one printable page.

-- Select whether the protractor practice worksheet should print answers for a key or leave answers blank for students.
+- Select whether the reference should print answers for a key or leave answers blank for students.

 - Turn fitted protractors on when learners are still practicing center alignment and baseline reading.